 WebCEO has three major features tailored for organization and automation: reports, email alerts and tasks.
 Here’s what you can do with each.

 Every tool in WebCEO that relies on scanning your website has the words Scanned X days ago in the bar at the top of the screen.
 Click on them and choose Scan Schedule.

 Check the Scan reports on schedule box, then just set the schedule for the tools you want to automate and click Save.

-Next, if you want to receive automatic reports as well, click on Reports in the top right corner and choose Consolidated reports.
+Next, if you want to receive automatic reports as well, click on PDF Reports in the navigation and choose Consolidated reports.